wafibismail/cc_homework_1/cc_bad_code.md

 ### Similar shaped names but way different meanings

 The names do represent what they are intended for.
 However, it requires careful reading.
 For a first time reader, one may get the wrong impression that removeWorkspaceCanvasesBtn has workspaceOverlay as its primary target of action (remove), especially since toggleWorkspaceVisibilityBtn, which has a similar shape, comes before it.
-In actuality, removeWorkspaceCanvasesBtn acts on the child elements of workspaceOverlay.
+In actuality, removeWorkspaceCanvasesBtn acts on the a specific selection of workspaceOverlay's children.

 #### Solution